7 Viking Romance Novels For Myth Lover

 • Wherever they were?
 How were they conquered?

-Vikings were advanced for the times.
+Vikings were advanced for their time.
 It seems some trans people were accepted into society.
-So to anyone interested in Viking history and thinking history books.
-It has funny remarks, and everything includes some little sections of writings found from the times.
+So, to anyone interested in Viking history and thinking of history books, this book has funny remarks, and everything includes some little sections of writings from the time.
 Also, it tells you the whole beginning of the world for Vikings and their culture.

 The Children of Ash and Elm